The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Most teen and adult skateboard sizing advice focuses on deck width, but for children, deck length is the critical measurement.
 This fundamental difference stems from the dramatic height variations as kids grow.

-- Kids ages 5-12: 3'6" to 5'2" (a 20-inch height range starting much shorter)
+- Kids ages 5-12: 3'6" to 5'2" - a full 20-inch height range

-- Teens and adults: 5'5" to 5'10" (only a 5-inch range at much greater heights)
+- Teens and adults: 5'5" to 5'10" - only a 5-inch range

 This significant height variation in children means their natural stance width varies more significantly than teens and adults.
 Hence why length becomes the primary sizing factor for kids, with width being secondary within reasonable ranges for each length.